AuraFusion360: Augmented Unseen Region Alignment for Reference-based 360{\deg} Unbounded Scene Inpainting: Method

-Our AGDD framework is shown in~\cref{fig:AGDD}.
+The framework is shown in~\cref{fig:AGDD}.
 Following the standard denoising process of Marigold~\cite{ke2023repurposing}, we initialize with a latent representation perturbed by full-strength Gaussian noise, denoted as $d_t$, and generate aligned depth $D_{\text{aligned}}$ = $\text{Decoder}(d_0)$ using a VAE decoder, where the latent $d_{0}$ is obtained by recursive denoising step $d_{t-1} = \text{Denoise}(d_t, t, \hat{\epsilon}_t)$.
 The $\hat{\epsilon}_t$ is derived by updating the original noise through the calculation of adaptive loss $L_{\text{adaptive}}$ between the pre-decoded estimated depth $D_{t-1}$ and the existing incomplete depth $D_{\text{incomplete}}$.
+Note that $D_{t-1}$ is obtained by decoding $d_{0}^{'}$, which is the model's estimation of the fully denoised latent at timestep $0$ when predicted from the noisy state at timestep $t-1$.
 This adaptive loss refines $\hat{\epsilon}_t$ to ensure that the estimated depth aligns with the existing incomplete depth during denoising.
-The optimization process is described as follows:
+The optimization process is described as follows: \begin{small}